gael-vanderlee/whai/README.md

-# terma - Terminal Assistant
+# whai - Terminal Assistant

-`terma` is a **lightweight and fast** AI terminal assistant that integrates directly into your native shell.
+`whai` is a **lightweight and fast** AI terminal assistant that integrates directly into your native shell.

-The philosophy of `terma` is to **never interrupt your workflow**.
+The philosophy of `whai` is to **never interrupt your workflow**.
 You use your terminal as you normally would.
 It is not a sub-shell or a separate REPL; it is a single, fast binary that you call on-demand.

-When you get stuck, need a command, or encounter an error, you simply call `terma` for immediate help.
+When you get stuck, need a command, or encounter an error, you simply call `whai` for immediate help.

 ### Core Features

 * **Analyze Previous Errors:** If a command fails, you don't need to copy-paste.
 Just ask:
-    `> terma why did that fail?`
+    `> whai why did that fail?`
     It reads the failed command and its full error output from your `tmux` history to provide an immediate diagnosis and solution.
-* **Persistent Roles (Memory):** `terma` uses simple, file-based "Roles" to provide persistent memory.
+* **Persistent Roles (Memory):** `whai` uses simple, file-based "Roles" to provide persistent memory.
 This is the core of its customization.
-You define your context *once*—what machine you are on, what tools are available, your personal preferences, and how you like to work—and `terma` retains this context for all future interactions.
+You define your context *once*—what machine you are on, what tools are available, your personal preferences, and how you like to work—and `whai` retains this context for all future interactions.
-* **Full Session Context:** By securely reading your `tmux` scrollback, `terma` understands not just the commands you ran, but also *what those commands returned*.
+* **Full Session Context:** By securely reading your `tmux` scrollback, `whai` understands not just the commands you ran, but also *what those commands returned*.
 This provides intelligent, multi-step assistance based on the actual state of your terminal.
 * **On-Demand Assistance:** Get help exactly when you need it, from command generation to complex debugging, right in your active shell:
-    `> terma find all folders over G`
+    `> whai find all folders over G`
-    `> terma how do I debug this high resource usage?`
+    `> whai how do I debug this high resource usage?`
 * **Safe by Design:** No command is *ever* executed without your explicit `[a]pprove` / `[r]eject` confirmation.
 * **Model-Agnostic:** Natively supports OpenAI, Gemini, Anthropic, local Ollama models, and more.